NBC15 Share Your Holidays Grand Finale raises 3.82 million meals!

 Across Wisconsin, more than a third of households struggle to afford the basic necessities, like housing or food, according to a recent report from the United Way.
 The report looks at a population called ALICE.
 The acronym stands for Asset Limited, Income Restrained, Employed.
 The 2018 report looks at data collected in 2016.

-According to the report, 36 percent of households in the 16 counties served by Second Harvest Foodbank of Southern Wisconsin cannot afford a bare-bones household budget.
+, 36 percent of households in the 16 counties served by Second Harvest Foodbank of Southern Wisconsin cannot afford a bare-bones household budget.
 Out of the counties served by Second Harvest, six counties have at least 40 percent of households that cannot afford necessities like putting food on the table.

 One in six children are struggling with hunger, in Southwestern Wisconsin, according to Second Harvest.